fsnotify/fsnotify/.github/ISSUE_TEMPLATE.md

 Before reporting an issue, please ensure you are using the latest release of fsnotify.

-### Fsnotify has different code paths for each supported operating system.
-Which operating system (GOOS) and version are you using?
+### Which operating system (GOOS) and version are you using?

+Linux: lsb_release -a
+macOS: sw_vers
+Windows: systeminfo | findstr /B /C:OS

 ### Please describe the issue that occurred.